Table of Contents

 |NEC is flexible and it does not limit the variations, but it does require pre-pricing and quotations that set the prices before instigation the variation.

 |Engineer Essentially the Employer’s Agent for design and supervision, execution of works and contract management.
 The Engineer is a more powerful entity and has much more grasp over the Project day to day actions

 |Project Manager The engineer’s role is split into four entities - the project manager, designer, supervisor, and arbitrator.
 Although the roles are split into four, not one person has total control and therefore may result in not so emphatic execution of the Project.

 Very briefly, the various FIDIC Contracts are as follows:

-The NEC is a modern contract, takes on a much more collective method to construction, project administration and risk management.
+The NEC is a modern contract, that takes on a much more collective method for construction, project administration and risk management.
 Although it is rapidly gaining ground, FIDIC will always have the advantage of being the older and more globally known traditional form of contract.